 Best Performance (EUR 1,000, going towards a male or female actor or ensemble).

 The Official Competition Jury may award two special mentions.

 Other TIFF awards:

 Best Documentary Award, for the best film in What's Up, Doc? section.
-(EUR 2,000 going towards the director; cannot be awarded ex-aequo).
+(EUR 2,000 divided 50-50 between director and majority producer; cannot be awarded ex-aequo)

 FIPRESCI Award, offered by a jury of members of the International Federation of Film Critics (FIPRESCI) to a feature film in the Romanian Days section.

 Audience Award, decided by audience vote among the films in the Official Competition.

 Excellence Award, dedicated to an outstanding figure of Romanian cinema.